 As part of its strategy, Genesys made a major acquisition that consequently enabled rapid progression towards its growth target and also unlocked significant value through people synergies.
-However, it was recognized that third-party spend could unlock further significant value.
+However, it was recognised that third-party spend could unlock further significant value.
 Therefore, Efficio was engaged to support the chief procurement officer (CPO) to build a new procurement function and identify further savings opportunities across the business.

 Genesys had an existing procurement team with a mainly transactional focus on managing tenders for different parts of the business.
 Following the acquisition of a major competitor, it was clear that a new approach was needed to leverage the synergies and support the strategic direction of the business.
 Efficio was engaged to help.

 The first step was to conduct an initial Opportunity Assessment, which identified savings opportunities of 8.5% across a range of categories.
-One of the key challenges to realizing those opportunities, however, was the wide range of stakeholders with different objectives and expectations.
-For example, in customer-facing areas in particular, it was important to go well beyond a traditional cost-focused approach to ensure the best possible customer experience.
+One of the key challenges to realising those opportunities, however, was the wide range of stakeholders with different objectives and expectations.
+For example, in customer-facing areas in particular, it was important to go well beyond a traditional cost-focussed approach to ensure the best possible customer experience.
 Achieving this required a different, more sophisticated approach to sourcing and negotiating with vendors.

 At the same time, the CPO was building a new procurement function better suited to the company’s strategic needs.
-Part of Efficio’s role was to use its category and procurement expertise to help shape the new team and set it up for success, including organization design, training and on-going mentoring to transfer skills and knowledge.
+Part of Efficio’s role was to use its category and procurement expertise to help shape the new team and set it up for success, including organisation design, training and on-going mentoring to transfer skills and knowledge.

 14% reduction in third party costs